rojo-rbx/rojo/README.md

 * [rbxfs](https://github.com/LPGhatguy/rbxfs), which has been deprecated by Rojo
 * [rbxpacker](https://github.com/LPGhatguy/rbxpacker), which is still useful

+## Contributing
+Pull requests are welcome!

+The `master` branch of both repositories have tests running on Travis for every commit and pull request.
+The test suite on `master` should always pass!

+The Rojo and Rojo Plugin repositories should stay in sync with eachother, so that the current `master` of each repository can be used together.

 ## License
 Rojo is available under the terms of the MIT license.
 See [LICENSE.md](LICENSE.md) for details.